amylaura72/Formative/README.txt

       these lines are all have 3 columns which read "NA	NA	NA" these lines are either in 31268 or 34974 headers occur 7455 times, so likely once per file
+3. Demographics data
+   Contained within 1 file
+   line count - 10384
+   one participant per row
+   Includes demographic data about patients: including gender, age and ethnicity (which will be the ones used)